-Transitional Kindergarten (TK) is an exciting educational opportunity for children born between September 2 to December 2.
-TK is a developmentally appropriate curriculum that closely follows the guidelines in the California Preschool Learning Foundations developed by California Department of Education.
+Transitional Kindergarten is a developmentally appropriate curriculum that closely follows the guidelines in the California Preschool Learning Foundations developed by California Department of Education.
 As part of a two-year kindergarten program, it is aligned with kindergarten standards and is taught by credentialed teachers.
-TK was created by a new California law called the Kindergarten Readiness Act of 2010 (SB1381).
-The new law, which took effect in the 2012-2013 school year:
+Transitional Kindergarten was created under the Kindergarten Readiness Act of 2010 (SB1381).
+The California law, which took effect in the 2012-2013 school year states:

 Changed the kindergarten entry date from five (5) years old by December 2 to five (5) years old by September 1 so that children enter kindergarten at age five (5); and